YenneEric/does-this-work/README.txt

 -final is the view which is WPF and it how the user can see and interact with all of the data there are mutiple user controls that are hidden until there button is clicked.
 You are able to select data from the database, insert, and update using the buttons and using the correct paramaters

+Note- When running the view, make sure that the View is next to green arrow